DeepMatrixCapsules/DeepMatrixCapsules/README.md

 ## Link to Paper
 [Hyperspectral Image Classification Using Deep Matrix Capsules](https://ieeexplore.ieee.org/document/10028853)
 ## Description
-Deep Matrix Capsules is based on the concept of matrix capsules with Expectation-Maximization (EM) routing algorithm which is specifically designed to accommodate the nuances in the HSI data to efficiently tackle the aforementioned problems.
+Deep Matrix Capsules is based on the concept of matrix capsules with Expectation-Maximization (EM) routing algorithm which is specifically designed to accommodate the nuances in the HSI data to efficiently tackle the problems of exploiting spectral-spatial relationships and computational complexity.
 The capsule units enable effective identification of spectral siguatures and part-whole relationships in the data while EM routing ensures viewpoint-invariance.
 ## Model
 ![Deep Matrix Capsules Architecture for HSI Classification](Images/ArchitectureDiagram.png "Deep Matrix Capsules Architecture for HSI Classification")
 Deep Matrix Capsules Architecture for HSI Classification